i

 Myanmar and Bangladesh Cyclone

-Your support today can help provide urgent support to communities affected by the cyclone.
+Your support helped provide urgent support to communities affected by the cyclone.

-• More than 1,300 bamboo shelters in Cox's Bazar, the world's largest refugee camp, have been destroyed.
+• More than 1,300 bamboo shelters in Cox's Bazar, the world's largest refugee camp, were destroyed.

 • 400,000 people were evacuated from the cyclone's path.

-Caritas Australia's partners are responding to support cyclone-affected communities who need immediate assistance.
+Thanks to your donations, Caritas Australia's partners were able to support cyclone-affected communities who needed immediate assistance.

-What is the impact for refugees in Bangladesh?
+What was the impact for refugees in Bangladesh?

-Approximately one million Rohingya are currently living in Cox's Bazar, the largest refugee camp in the world.
+Approximately one million Rohingya live in Cox's Bazar, the largest refugee camp in the world.

-Bangladesh’s government had evacuated people ahead of the storm, but Rohingya refugees are not allowed to leave the camps or build permanent structures.
-This means that the flimsy bamboo and tarpaulin structures are vulnerable to extreme weather, and refugees had few places to take shelter from the storm.
+Bangladesh’s government evacuated people ahead of the storm, but Rohingya refugees were not allowed to leave the camps or build permanent structures.
+This means that refugees had few places to take shelter from the storm.

-So far, more than 1,300 shelters in Cox’s Bazar have been reported as destroyed or damaged, as well as 16 mosques and learning centres, however there are no immediate reports of casualties.
+More than 1,300 shelters in Cox’s Bazar were reported as destroyed or damaged, as well as 16 mosques and learning centres.

-Before the cyclone, food rations for Rohingya people in Cox’s Bazar had been reduced due to funding cuts, and 16,000 refugees had lost their homes in a devastating fire in March.
+Before the cyclone, food rations for Rohingya people in Cox’s Bazar were reduced due to funding cuts, and 16,000 refugees lost their homes in a devastating fire in March 2023.

-What is the impact for displaced communities in Myanmar?
+What was the impact for displaced communities in Myanmar?

 Before the cyclone, at least 6 million people were in need of humanitarian support in Myanmar.
 Around 1.2 million were displaced across Rakhine state and the northwest of Myanmar (OCHA).